-Subrecipient means any of the entities in the definition of recipient to which a recipient extends or passed on Federal financial assistance.
-A subrecipient is generally regarded as a recipient of Federal financial assistance and has all the duties of a recipient in these regulations.
+Subrecipient means any of the entities in the definition of recipient to which a recipient extends or passes on Federal financial assistance.
+A subrecipient is generally regarded as a recipient of Federal financial assistance and has all the duties of a recipient in the regulations in this part.

-United States means the fifty states, the District of Columbia, Puerto Rico, the Virgin Islands, American Samoa, Guam, Wake Island, the Canal Zone, the Trust Territory of the Pacific Islands, the Northern Marianas, and the territories and possessions of the United States.
+United States means the fifty states, the District of Columbia, Puerto Rico, the Virgin Islands, American Samoa, Guam, Wake Island, the Trust Territory of the Pacific Islands, the Northern Marianas, and the territories and possessions of the United States.

 Subpart B—Standards for Determining Age Discrimination

 The rules stated in this section are limited by the exceptions contained in § 1172.12.

 (a) General rule.
 No person in the United States shall, on the basis of age, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under, any program or activity receiving Federal financial assistance.

 (b) Specific rules.
 A recipient may not, in any program or activity receiving Federal financial assistance, directly or through contractual, licensing, or other arrangements use age distinctions or take any other actions which have the effect, on the basis of age, of: